 Telehealth sessions are a healthy alternative to an office visit in light of recent events and increasing concerns about COVID-19.
 Please factor in your understanding of your unique health needs and the needs of your loved ones when deciding whether to pursue office versus telehealth visits, such as underlying health conditions for yourself or others that may place you at higher-risk from COVID-19.
 Anthony has a lot of experience providing services via telehealth and can answer any questions you may have about the process.

-At this time, it appears all insurance plans are moving to covering telehealth without any barriers, even if not initially a plan benefit.
+At this time, it appears most insurance plans are still covering telehealth without any barriers, even if not initially a plan benefit.
 Please call your insurance provider and/or reach out to your clinician for any plan specific concerns.
 Specific plans have given guidance and lifted some restrictions temporarily so that barriers to access telehealth is not an issue.
 Some plans have lifted the requirement for a HIPAA-compliant telehealth system (though Anthony uses HIPAA-compliant Doxy.me already), and some are even allowing telephone calls in the absence of access telehealth/computer systems.
 If you have any insurance, technology, or privacy concerns related to telehealth, please reach out to Anthony.

-Update 06/05/2020: **Due to continuance in local guidance related to physical distancing, all sessions will continue to be via Telehealth for the next few weeks out of precaution for client health, as well as your clinician’s health.
+Update 04/10/2021: **All sessions will continue to be via Telehealth for the near future out of precaution for client health, as well as your clinician’s health.
 As vaccinations roll out and become accessible to those who are able to or want to take it, more consideration will be made about a return to in-person sessions.** Please reach out with any concerns prior to your next scheduled appointment.